Will the debate around eating plants vs. animals ever end?

 The Cronometer screen grab below shows the nutrients provided by these foods as a proportion of the Optimal Nutrient Intakes.
 While we get plenty of protein, choline, phosphorus and zinc there are a number of gaps in the nutrient profile (i.e. manganese, vitamin C, B1, K1 and copper).

-A carnivorous diet will provide plenty of protein for satiety and remove many of the foods that people experience autoimmune responses to.
-Many people carnivore can be a great elimination diet for a period, after which more nutrient-dense foods can be introduced to see how you tolerate them.
+A carnivorous diet will provide plenty of protein for satiety and remove many foods that people experience autoimmune responses to.
+For many people, a carnivorous approach can be a great elimination diet for a period, after which more nutrient-dense foods can be introduced to see how you tolerate them.

 The nutrient fingerprint of the recipes from the meat book is shown below.